 Trace the glorious history in the Jerónimos Monastery

-Just a glance at the ornate spiers and large sculptures of the great monastery of Jerónimos should suffice to deduce the raison d’être of this mass reference point which is located near the banks of the Tagus River.
+Just a glance at the ornate spires and large sculptures of the great monastery of Jerónimos should suffice to deduce the raison d’être of this mass reference point which is located near the banks of the Tagus River.

 It was built to celebrate Portugal’s most glorious age, called “The Age of Exploration”.
 The fusion of architectural projects, known as the Manueline style, stands as a testament to the cultures encountered by the Lisbon explorers, while the money used to build the structure came from Portugal’s international trade in cloves, cumin and exotic spices.

 - Vila Vita Parc, a beach paradise and a paradise for children.
 An extensive cellar offers many options to complement each dish.
-With a two-star Michelin certificate and a selection of ten restaurants serving Mediterranean to Japanese cuisine, your taste buds will have the experience of your life.
+With a two-star Michelin certificate and a selection of ten restaurants serving the Mediterranean to Japanese cuisine, your taste buds will have the experience of your life.

 - Convent of Graca: located in the heart of the historic Tavira, the Convent of the Canary Yellow Graca dates from the 16th century.
 Now it offers thirty-six elegant rooms with a contemporary touch, garden with pool and a beautiful cloistered patio where you can dine in the warmer months.